jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ## Preprocessor Operators: # and \##

-In the examples we've seen above, macro substitution causes the compiler to recognize the replaced text as a simple set of tokens.
+In the examples above, macro substitution simply causes the compiler to recognize the replaced text as a set of tokens.
 This is great for many applications, but sometimes we may want a bit more control over this process.
-The stringizing (#) and token concatenation (##) operators allow us to manipulate how the preprocessor expands macros.
+The stringizing (#) and token concatenation (##) operators allow us to manipulate how the preprocessor converts macros into tokens.

 #### Stringizing Operator (#)